alex-wurm-Cornell-computer-science/Cornell_CS_3110_Final_Project_Monopoly/INSTALL.md

 ### How to Install
 1. Download our code

+### How to Test
+1. See comment in Test.ml, lines 38-46

 ### How to Build
 _Note: The actions needed to run and interact with our code are extremely similar to those of A2 and A3_